ytouati5/practical-programming-in-chemistry-exercises/week_04/README.md

 ## Milestone: installing new packages and updating the environment file

-**Note**: this section assumes that you are up to date with your milestones, and have pushed your exported environment file to your *personal fork* of the `ppchem` repository.
+**Note**: this section assumes that you are up to date with your milestones, and have pushed your exported environment file to your personal `ppchem` repository.
 If this is not the case, make sure you have followed all of the instructions in the Week 1 exercises.